Fecal Incontinence

 If the nerves in your rectum and anus aren’t working properly, electrical stimulation can help.
 Your provider implants a device that creates small electronic pulses that improve the function of the nerves involved in regulating bowel movements.

-There are also ways you can improve your ability to retain stools, such as muscle training and biofeedback.
+such as muscle training and biofeedback.
 If your fecal incontinence is severe and there are no other options, you might need to consider surgery.

 Don’t feel embarrassed about seeking help for fecal incontinence, as professional treatment could transform your quality of life.
 Call Digestive Disease Consultants of Orange County today or book an appointment online.